ryankupk/Clean-Music-Metadata/README.md

 ### Notes

 Some amount of human input is still required because many subdirectories will be skipped, and the name of the subdirectory may not be what is ultimately desired under `PC_PATH` so it is renamed before being moved.
 It can be fully automated in the general case where all subdirectories should be brought up under `PC_PATH` by modifying the for loop within main

+## change_folders.py

+Upon running, enter the directory to start at.
+It's assumed that directories are being changed in alphabetical order, therefore backtracking shouldn't be necessary.
+If the directory structure is

+* PC_PATH
+    *  dir1
+    *  dir2
+    *  dir3

+and "dir2" is entered, dir3 will be the first directory considered.

+User will be shown the current name of the directory and given an option to (k)eep, (c)hange, or (t)ype new title.
+If "k" is entered, the directory will be skipped and will is assumed to be correct.
+If "t" is entered, a new title can be typed and will be applied as the name of the directory and the program continues with the next directory.
+If "c" is entered, user can opt to remove sections of the current directory name (b)efore or (a)fter a given string.
+EX:

+`Start after which directory? (nothing for the first): `Daft Punk - Discovery
+`Current name: Daft Punk - Homework [FLAC]
+(k)eep, (c)hange, or (t)ype new title?: `c
+`Remove (b)efore or (a)fter given string? `a
+`Remove everything after: `\[
+`Current name: Daft Punk - Homework
+(k)eep, (c)hange, or (t)ype new title?: `k

+changes the directory name to "Daft Punk - Homework".
+The same happens for (b)efore but characters prior to the entered string.

+### Notes

+Directory names are "pre-processed" to remove everything after and including the first \[ as I determined that no directories had anything that I wanted to keep after a \[.
+This isn't perfect, but it removes the necessity of changing several directory names manually because opting to keep those directory names will change them.

+This is very specifically made for my own use cases (cleaning up music folder names to be standardized to "artist - album") so likely doesn't have much other utility.
+It works very well for this case and streamlines the process for changing hundreds of folder names with somewhat consistent or entirely inconsistent naming conventions.